makamgar/Problems/README.md

 Enter the positive integers in the input fields.
 Click the "Calculate" button to perform the calculation.
 The calculated GCD and LCM will be displayed on the screen.

-# License
-The GCD and LCM Calculator is open-source software released under the MIT License.